 Farms, businesses and Inheritance Tax: what do the changes mean for you?

-The Chancellor’s proposals to limit the protection from Inheritance Tax when passing on farms and qualifying businesses has sent shock waves through the farming and rural business communities.
+Changes to limit the protection from Inheritance Tax (IHT) when passing on farms and qualifying businesses means there now may be more to consider when making succession plans.

 Agricultural Property Relief (APR) and Business Property Relief (BPR) were introduced to help protect qualifying farms and businesses, so that in the event of the farmer or business owner's death, their successors were not forced to sell assets or borrow money to pay the bill, as this would invariably impact their productivity or ongoing viability.

-From April 2026 the combined value of APR and BPR at 100% (meaning that no IHT is payable) will be limited to £2.5 million per person.
+The combined value of APR and BPR at 100% (meaning that no IHT is payable) is limited to £2.5m per person.

-APR and BPR will be restricted to 50% on any value above £2.5 million meaning that half the value will be free of IHT while the balance will be included in the IHT calculation.
+APR and BPR is limited to 50% on qualifying assets above £2.5m, meaning that half the value will be free of IHT while the balance will be included in the IHT calculation.

-In the Autumn Budget it was announced that the 100% APR / BPR allowance will be transferable between spouses and civil partners, even if the first spouse died many years before April 2026 when the new rules take effect.
+The £2.5m APR / BPR allowance is transferable between spouses and civil partners, even if the first spouse died before April 2026 when the new rules came into effect.

 What about gifting?

-If the person making the gift survives seven years, it will normally be free of Inheritance Tax.
-However, if that person continues to benefit from the assets gifted, the value will be included in their Inheritance Tax calculation, even if they survive for more than seven years.
+If the person making the gift survives seven years, it will normally be free of IHT.
+However, if that person continues to benefit from the assets gifted, the value will be included in their IHT calculation, even if they survive for more than seven years.

 Can my pension help me plan?